Harshdev098/Research-Nexas/Contributing.md

     git checkout -b <branch_name> //it will create branch and change to it
   ```
 - If the pull request is created to close a request add the issue number in the PR title so that if PR is merged, the issue will be closed [reference](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue)
 - Use a clear and descriptive title for your PR.
-It should summarize what the PR does, not just the issue number.
+It should summarize what the PR does.
+- Describe your changes before opening a PR.
 - Dont make spam PRs, be contributive and adhere to [Code of conduct](Code_of_Conduct.md)

 # Commit Messages